 Jon Yagla operates The Millet Seed, an urban farm in Iowa City, Iowa.
 Since 2016, he has been operating a CSA that supplies a diversity of fruits and vegetables, mushrooms, fermented products, vinegar, cider and other specialty items throughout the season.
 His vision is to have an urban farm that is truly sustainable and provides a model for others interested in farming without going into debt or relying on heavy machinery and fossil fuels.

 Week 4: Reduced-Tillage Practices at Humble Hands Harvest and Middle Way Farm

 Presenters: Hannah Breckbill, Emily Fagan & Jordan Scheibel

-In this final event of the series, Hannah Breckbill and Emily Fagan of Humble Hands Harvest, and Jordan Scheibel of Middle Way Farm, will share methods, demonstrate practices and give early results of their on-farm research on reduced-tillage methods funded by a Sustainable Agriculture Research and Education (SARE) grant.
+In the final event of the series, Hannah Breckbill and Emily Fagan of Humble Hands Harvest, and Jordan Scheibel of Middle Way Farm, share methods, demonstrate practices and give early results of their on-farm research on reduced-tillage methods funded by a Sustainable Agriculture Research and Education (SARE) grant.